ghiggi/pycolorbar/docs/source/installation.rst

 If a hook identifies an issue (signified by the pre-commit script exiting with a non-zero status), it halts the commit process and displays the error messages.

 .. note::
-	The versions of the software used in the pre-commit hooks is specified in the `.pre-commit-config.yaml <https://github.com/ghiggi/pycolorbar/blob/main/.pre-commit-config.yaml>`__ file.
+	The versions of the software used in the pre-commit hooks are specified in the `.pre-commit-config.yaml <https://github.com/ghiggi/pycolorbar/blob/main/.pre-commit-config.yaml>`__ file.
 This file serves as a configuration guide, ensuring that the hooks are executed with the correct versions of each tool, thereby maintaining consistency and reliability in the code quality checks.

 Further details about pre-commit hooks can be found in the Contributors Guidelines, specifically in the provided in the :ref:`Code quality control <code_quality_control>` section.